 - Don’t get blankets wet, and if your blanket does get wet, don’t use it.
 Never switch it on to dry it.

-Make sure your blanket is tested by an expert at least every three years.
-You can ask the shop where you bought it about testing and servicing, or contact the trading standards department at your local council – they often have free testing days.
+Make sure your blanket is tested by a competent electrician at least every three years.
+You can ask the shop where you bought it from about testing and servicing, or contact the trading standards department at your local council – they often have free testing days.